mawillcockson/mw_url_shortener/docs/notes.md

 If run with `--reload`, another process is created, and that process does not share global state with the initial process, which means that my previous attempt of having an in-memory database as part of the MVP won't work, and neither will creating a temporary database, as both are created each time the process is started.

 Instead, a persistent database file is needed, and the whole path has to be enumerated, as Python is started from various locations.

+I think a solid solution is to require the database file be added set in an environment variable.
+That way, it's always available, to every thread, and every child process.

+Python can also set it's own environment, but there's a note about that causing memory leaks on FreeBSD and MacOS.

+I'm sure there's got to be a solution out there that would work better than using the environment for state management.

+Something crazy like starting a separate process to act as a message brokering service, and will respond with the current database file.

+I'll admit that the above idea is inspired from reading the synopsis for ZeroMQ, and seeing that Python has a mature binding for it.

+Really, though, and network server, available at a well-known location, would be great.
+One that only responds to traffic from the application, and can store some state.

+I was wondering how it'd work if the `config.get` function would first check to see if there's a valid `_config` variable set in the module, and return a copy of that if there is.

+That way, it only really needs to gather all the settings once per worker process, hopefully.
+Are module variables given to each thread?
+Probably not.
+I've heard that sharing memory between threads is something that requires extra-special handling, not just setting a global variable.